 Gerald of Wales

-Gerald of Wales (Latin: Giraldus Cambrensis; Welsh: Gerallt Gymro; French: Gerald de Barri; c.
+Gerald of Wales (in Latin: Giraldus Cambrensis; in Welsh: Gerallt Gymro; in French: Gerald de Barri; c.
 1146 – c.
-1223) was a Cambro-Norman archdeacon of Brecon and historian. ...
-Gerald became a royal clerk and chaplain to King Henry II of England in 1184...
+1223) was a Cambro-Norman archdeacon of Brecon and a historian.
+Gerald became a royal clerk and chaplain to King Henry II of England in 1184.
 He was chosen to accompany one of the king's sons, John, in 1185 on John's first expedition to Ireland.
-This was the catalyst for his literary career; his work Topographia Hibernica (first circulated in manuscript in 1188, and revised at least four more times) is an account of his journey to Ireland; Gerald always referred to it as his Topography, though "History" is the more accurate term.
+Gerald says he spent three years traveling through Ireland.

 The Topographia Hibernica is in three sections, which Gerald called "distinctions":